coreos/fedora-coreos-tracker/.github/ISSUE_TEMPLATE/rebase.md

 - `koji taginfo coreos-pool`
 - `koji edit-tag coreos-pool -x tag2distrepo.keys="12c944d0 9570ff31 45719a39"`

+### Untag old packages

-- [ ] `koji untag` N-2 packages from the pool (at some point we'll have GC in place to do this for us, but for now we must remember to do this manually or otherwise distRepo will fail once the signed packages are GC'ed).
+`koji untag` N-2 packages from the pool (at some point we'll have GC in place to do this for us, but for now we must remember to do this manually or otherwise distRepo will fail once the signed packages are GC'ed).
 For example the following snippet finds all RPMs signed by the Fedora 32 key and untags them.
+Use this process:

-Find the key short hash.
+- [ ] Find the key short hash.
 Usually found [here](https://pagure.io/fedora-infra/ansible/blob/main/f/roles/bodhi2/backend/templates/pungi.rpm.conf.j2).
 Then:

 ```
 f32key=12c944d0